Police van

-A police van (also known as a paddy wagon, meat wagon, divisional van, patrol van, patrol wagon, police wagon, Black Mariah/Maria, police carrier, or in old-fashioned usage, pie wagon) is a type of vehicle operated by police forces.
+A police van (also known as a paddy wagon, divisional van, patrol van, patrol wagon, police wagon, Black Mariah/Maria, police carrier, pie wagon (in old-fashioned usage) or squadrol (a unique name for the Chicago Police Department's prisoner transport trucks)) is a type of vehicle operated by police forces.
 Police vans are usually employed for the transport of prisoners inside a specially adapted cell in the vehicle, or for the rapid transport of a number of officers to an incident.

 History

 Early police vans were in the form of horse-drawn carriages, with the carriage being in the form of a secure holding cell.
 Frank Fowler Loomis designed the first police patrol wagon.
 These panel trucks became known as "pie wagons", due to their fancied resemblance to delivery vans used by bakeries.
 That usage had faded by the 1970s.
 In the modern age, motorised police vans replaced the older Black Maria and paddy wagon types as they were usually crudely adapted for accommodation of prisoners.

 The need for a secure police van was realised when prisoners who were resisting arrest needed to be transported.
 The concern was that if transported in a conventional patrol car, the prisoner might attack the officers during the journey.

 To combat this, police vans were designed with a fixed steel cage in the rear of the vehicle effectively separating the prisoner from the officers.